 The organizational boundaries for this report align with the Operational Control approach outlined in the GHG Protocol.
 Following Scope 1 Guidance for Direct Emissions, we use appropriate emission factors from the Intergovernmental Panel on Climate Change (IPCC) 2006 Guidelines for National Greenhouse Gas Inventories and the U.S. Environmental Protection Agency's (EPA) Fugitive Emissions Guidance.
 For electricity (Scope 2 emissions), we follow the EPA's 2012 eGrid Subregion emission factors and the latest International Energy Agency emission factors.
+Emission factors for steam are specific for each site and are provided by the suppliers.
 Emissions for process-derived fuels are also specific to each site and are calculated by mass balance based on product mix.
-The emissions calculations include greenhouse gases covered by the Kyoto Protocol - carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulfur hexafluoride (SF6) - and are reported as CO2 equivalents.
+The emissions calculations include greenhouse gases covered by the Kyoto Protocol - carbon dioxide (CO $2$ ), methane (CH $4$ ), nitrous oxide (N $2$ O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulfur hexafluoride (SF $6$ ) - and are reported as CO $2$ equivalents.

 This year, we are using the global warming potentials provided in the IPCC Fourth Assessment Report.
 We report market-based emissions in this sustainability report, as our corporate goal is based upon this calculation method.
 Market-based emissions use supplier-specific emission factors and include renewable energy credits.
 We also disclose location-based emissions data in our annual CDP Climate Change disclosure.
 Both calculations follow the methodologies provided in the Scope 2 Guidance of the GHG Protocol.
-We achieved the CDP A List in Climate Change for the third consecutive year, placing us in the top 4% of responding companies.